 HTML tags are not case sensitive.

-All HTML elements can have attributes.
-They provide additional information about the element.
-They are always specified in the start tag.
+All HTML elements can have attributes, which provide additional information about the element, and are always specified in the start tag.
 They usually come in name/value pairs.

-CSS (Cascading Style Sheets) defines how HTML elements are to be presented on screen, paper or other media.
-It saves a lot of work since it can control the layout of multiple web pages simultaneously.
+CSS (Cascading Style Sheets) defines how HTML elements are to be presented on any given screen, papers or other media.
+It saves the developer a lot of work, since it can control the layout of multiple web pages simultaneously.

 Ways to add CSS to HTML Elements